Arrayani/ListView/README.md

-# ListView Learn How To Use ListView in Kotlin
+# Learn How To Use ListView in Kotlin